writerthethinker1/testing-blog/life/Health-Log.md

 ### Snacks

-- Chocolate Bar (85-95% Cacao Solids)
+- Chocolate Bar (90-95% Cacao Solids)
 - Mixed Nuts w/ raisins and cranberries
 - Pomegranate Juice

 ---

-**Note:** When I wake up late or sleep in (as has been the case lately), I don't eat all three meals and instead have 2 meals.
+**Note:** When I wake up late or sleep in (as has been the case lately), I don't eat all three meals and instead have 2 meals. **In either case, I am grateful to be eating everyday when others have nothing.**